-The applicant conducted the first neighborhood meeting virtually on September 9, 2020, a second neighborhood meeting virtually on November 19, 2020, a third neighborhood virtually on July 19, 2021, and a fourth neighborhood meeting using a hybrid format on August 16, 2021.
-Neighborhood discussion topics included the water tank site, setbacks, fencing, and development in the Skyline area.
-A fifth and final neighborhood meeting to share the final proposed SDP is scheduled for September 14, 2021.
-Summaries of the first through fourth neighborhood meetings are attached.
+The applicant conducted the first neighborhood meeting virtually on September 9, 2020, a second neighborhood meeting virtually on November 19, 2020, a third neighborhood virtually on July 19, 2021, a fourth neighborhood meeting using a hybrid format on August 16, 2021 and the fifth and final neighborhood meeting using a hybrid format on September 14, 2021.
+Neighborhood discussion topics ranged from questions about the water tank site, setbacks, fencing, and development in the Skyline area.